 Sarah Elizabeth Schantz grew up in a bookstore and is an accomplished short-storyist, with many awards under her belt.
 Schantz holds an MFA in Writing & Poetics from Naropa University.
-She currently lives with her family in an old farmhouse on the outskirts of Boulder, Colorado, where they are surrounded by open sky, century-old cottonwoods, coyote, and screech owls.
-Fig is her first novel.
+She currently lives with her family in a Victorian-era farmhouse on the outskirts of Boulder, Colorado where they are surrounded by open sky, century-old cottonwoods, coyote, and screech owls.
+Fig is her first novel and was selected by NPR in 2015 as A Best Read of the Year before winning the 2016 Colorado Book Award.
+Her short fiction, and the occasional poem or essay, have been published in such literary journals and anthologies such as the Los Angeles Review, Third Coast, Best New Stories from the Midwest, Midwestern Gothic, Bombay Gin, Modern Grimmoire and Hunger Mountain (among many others); in additon to winning several short story contests, she has been nominated for the Pushcart Prize twice.

 Schantz collects Edwardian-style nightgowns (which she both wears to sleep in and to write); owl and swan figurines, Lotus slippers, Blue Willow, doilies, old lace, owl pellets, bones, and dolls.